GanthiShree/Youtube-data-Analysis/README.md

    - Locate the variable `API_KEY` and replace the placeholder `YOUR_API_KEY` with the API key you obtained.

 5. **Run the Script:**
-   - Execute the script using the command `python Youtube.py`.
+   - Execute the script using the command `streamlit run Youtube.py`.
    - Follow the prompts to input the YouTube video URL and choose analysis options.

 ## **Usage**

-- When you run the script, it will prompt you to input the URL of the YouTube video you want to analyze.
+- When you run the script, it will prompt you to input the URL of the YouTube Channel you want to analyze.
-- The script will then fetch the video information and ask if you want to perform sentiment analysis on the comments or generate visualizations.
+- The script will then fetch the Channel information and displays you the Channel information.
+- You can store retrieved data in  MongoDB database based on user authorization.
+- Users can choose which channel data should store in MongoDB.
+- You can migrate the stored data from MongoDB to MySQL data warehouse
+- To ensure compatibility with a structured format, the data is cleansed using the powerful pandas library.
+- Following data cleaning, the information is segregated into separate tables, including channels, playlists, videos, and comments, utilizing MySQL queries.
 - Follow the on-screen instructions to interact with the script.

+**Data Analysis**

+The project provides comprehensive data analysis capabilities using Plotly and Streamlit.
+With the integrated Plotly library, users can create interactive and visually appealing charts and graphs to gain insights from the collected data.

+- **Channel Analysis:** Channel analysis includes insights on playlists, videos, subscribers, views, likes, comments, and durations.
+Gain a deep understanding of the channel's performance and audience engagement through detailed visualizations and summaries.

+- **Video Analysis:** Video analysis focuses on views, likes, comments, and durations, enabling both an overall channel and specific channel perspectives.
+Leverage visual representations and metrics to extract valuable insights from individual videos.

+Utilizing the power of Plotly, users can create various types of charts, including line charts, bar charts, scatter plots, pie charts, and more.
+These visualizations enhance the understanding of the data and make it easier to identify patterns, trends, and correlations.

+The Streamlit app provides an intuitive interface to interact with the charts and explore the data visually.
+Users can customize the visualizations, filter data, and zoom in or out to focus on specific aspects of the analysis.

+With the combined capabilities of Plotly and Streamlit, the Data Analysis section empowers users to uncover valuable insights and make data-driven decisions.

 ## **Contributing**

 If you encounter any issues or have suggestions for improvement, contributions are welcome!
-You can open an issue to report problems or submit a pull request with proposed changes.
+Please feel free to submit a pull request.

 ## **License**

 This project is licensed under the MIT License.
-Refer to the [LICENSE](LICENSE) file for details.